How to apply for a new or renewal private hire driver licence in Rutland.

 No directories have been associated with this page

-You will again be required to declare All convictions and your history may be subject to a Police check.
+You must declare all convictions, and your history may be subject to a police check.